• Skip to main content

 Instructions

-1. Prepare a Bain Marie: put 2 cm of water in a big pot and bring to a boil.
-Place a bowl on top and lower the heat to a minimum for the water to boil gently.
+1. Prepare a Bain Marie: Put 2 cm of water in a big pot and bring to a boil.
+Place a bowl on top and lower the heat to a minimum so the water boils gently.
 The bowl must not touch the water, just the steam.

 Bain Marie for wine dessert

-2. Place the ingredients in a bowl, except for the nuts, and beat first at low speed with a whisk until sugar is dissolved (test rubbing the mix in between your fingers) and then high speed until it forms hard peaks.
+2. Place the ingredients in a bowl, except for the nuts, and beat first at low speed with a whisk until the sugar is dissolved (test by rubbing the mix between your fingers) and then at high speed until it forms hard peaks.

 whisking the wine, egg whites and sugarwine dessert

-3. Remove the bowl (careful, it will be hot) from the Bain Marie and keep beating on the counter at high speed until the mix cools.
+3. Remove the bowl (carefully, it will be hot) from the Bain Marie and keep beating on the counter at high speed until the mix cools.

 Cool down wine dessert